06j07m/MADCAS/README.md

 This is mostly for myself, but maybe also fellow nerds who want to binge read comics.

 > [!WARNING]
-> It's still very slow for the DC Appearances sorter, due to having to make requests for every series.
-This is especially an issue for characters with many appearances.
-See [below](#how-can-i-workaround-the-dc-character-appearance-sorter-being-slow) for a workaround with less features.
+> There are issues for characters with many appearances-- 50+ gets really slow, 600+ might not work. :smiling_face_with_tear: See [below](#how-can-i-workaround-the-dc-character-appearance-sorter-being-slow) for a workaround for the slow-ness.

 ## Features